37 total views, 1 views today

 - Marcker = Denmark 7 fpm, Bornholm 182 fpm, Netherlands 1.7 fpm

 (fpm=frequency per millions)

-The world distribution of people named
+Based on local 'density', the world distribution of people named

 - Marker ...